-Don't let the sun set on dreams of building a home.
-Construction loans - new or remodel able.
-According to Jessica Bradshaw, of the Colorado Potato Administrative Committee (CPAC) in Monte Vista, there will be a tour that leaves the park at 8 a.m. and another tour that leaves
+The popular agricultural tours will again be available.
+According to Jessica Bradshaw, of the Colorado Potato Administrative Committee (CPAC) in Monte Vista, there will be a tour that leaves the park at 8 a.m. and another tour that leaves at 1 p.m.